goofycoder/startup/thoughts_quotes.md

 - “I could either watch it happen or be a part of it.” – Elon Musk

 - Any product that needs a manual to work is broken.
 (Elon Musk)

+- “If you don’t have peace, it isn’t because someone took it from you; you gave it away.
+You cannot always control what happens to you, but you can control what happens in you.” – John Maxwell

+- “The only guarantee for failure is to stop trying” – John Maxwell

 - The company that **consistently makes and implements decisions rapidly** gains a tremendous, often decisive, competitive advantage.
 (Steve Blank)